GovTechSG/apex-cloud-overview/docs/overview.md

 APEX Cloud is accessible from both the intranet and the internet and is compliant with ICT&SS management guidelines (formerly known as IM8) as well as various governance standards.

-Effective API management is critical for accessing information and functionalities across systems.
-Within the government, APIs are important for facilitating data exchange and enabling cross-collaboration and innovation.
-For businesses, they help to drive efficiency and digital services.
-Through APEX Cloud, overheads for API management can be reduced, enabling users to focus on designing and developing solutions for their customers.

 ## Benefits

 APEX Cloud offers the following important benefits: